 I saw light for the first time when I was born in Toronto March 1, 1957.
-Fifty nine years later, I am married to a beautiful woman for over 31years.
+Sixty years later, I am married to a beautiful woman for over 31years.
 My wife Donna is an accountant and musician who I met while I was in Grad School in Houston, Texas.
 I have one son, Brandon who works for the Geek Squad, loves computer gaming, Airsoft and has a faster computer then I do.
 I have two younger brothers, Frank (banker) and Mike (3D designer) and an older sister Rosemarie (emergency nurse).

 My mother and father after my fathers open heart surgery, my brothers Mike, Frank, and myself, my sister was absent - 2010.
 Today my father is still doing well.